Maryam-Sayadi/bioinformatics-workbook/Appendix/ProcessingProteinSequencingData.md

 ![VLookup](assets/VLookup.png)

-Use autofill for the column (replicate).
+Use autofill.
 Repeat for all the replicates by changing the Column-id and the Excel sheet address.

 Copy all the cells and special paste in a new sheet.
 Replace all `#VALU!`,`0` and `N/A` values with blank.

-Add a row detailing the condition ( group) for each replicate.
+Add a row detailing the condition (group) for each replicate.

 ###### Example:

  ![Group-name](assets/Group-Name.png)

+### Delete the entries with no abundance
+Select all abundance columns.
+From the `Data` menu, click Filter.
- Copy all the cells, special paste and transpose the copies cells in a new sheet.
+ Copy all the cells, special paste and transpose the copied cells in a new sheet.
 Save the Excel file as a `.csv` file.
 The input file is ready.

 ---------------

 ## MetaboAnalyst

 [MetaboAnalyst](http://www.metaboanalyst.ca/) is a set of online tools for metabolomic data analysis and interpretation.

-We will use the tool set for the following analysis:
-* T Score

 #### Uploading Data